 Welcome to the Global Oneness Project.
 We believe that stories play a powerful role in education.
 Founded in 2006, as an initiative of Kalliopeia Foundation, we bring the world's cultures alive in the classroom using stories as a pedagogical tool for growing minds.
-Committed to the exploration of cultural, environmental, and social issues, we offer a rich library of free multimedia stories comprised of award-winning films, photo essays, and articles.
-Free companion curriculum and discussion guides are also available.
+Committed to the exploration of cultural, environmental, and social issues, we offer a rich library of multimedia stories comprised of award-winning films, photo essays, and articles.
+Companion curriculum and discussion guides are also available.
 All for free.

 The Global Oneness Project's films and lessons have been featured on National Geographic, PBS, The Atlantic, The New York Times, The New Yorker, TED Ed, and the Smithsonian, among others.
 Our educational resources are being used in diverse settings, from public to independent schools, nationally and globally.